-Whenever you go online, your browsing software saves a copy of every page you visit.
-This might come as a shock to some and for others it might cause outright panic.
+Whenever you go online, your web browser saves a copy of every page you visit.
+This might come as a shock to some and for others, it might cause outright panic.
 Having a copy of your web browsing history has its advantages and disadvantages.
 A better understanding of what this feature is, how it works, why you might want to clear your web browsing history and how to do so, are the main objectives of this article.
 In addition, we’ll provide you with an alternative to clearing your web browser history that might be more appealing.

 What are cookies?